keithbuhler/keithbuhler.github.io/_posts/2018-11-17-restoring-the-liberal-arts.md

 One would hope that any college-educated person steeped in liberal arts institutions would have a clear idea just what those things are.
 But we don't.

 For example, I went to a “Liberal Arts” university: Biola University.
-There, I not only majored in Humanities but I studied the "Great Books" of western civilization at the Torrey Honors Institute.
+There, I majored in Humanities and studied the "Great Books" of western civilization at the Torrey Honors Institute.

-Then, my first teaching job was introducing high school students to the “Great Conversation” through Great Books.
+Then, my first teaching job was equipping young minds to join the “Great Conversation” by reading and discussing Great Books.

-Since that time, I’ve been involved in multiple schools and non-profits aimed at rebuilding Western Civilization, cultivating the disinterested pursuit of knowledge for its own sake, and restoring a love of transcendent goods such as harmony, justice, fidelity, and truth.
+Since that time, I’ve been involved in multiple schools and non-profits aimed at rebuilding Western Civilization through modern education -- schools that cultivate the disinterested pursuit of knowledge for its own sake, and restoring a love of transcendent goods such as goodness, truth, beauty, harmony, justice, and fidelity.

 For the past seven years, I studied theology and philosophy at the graduate level -- two subjects that are presumably liberal arts or closely related.